Sean Murray (footballer, born 1993)

-Sean Michael Murray (born 11 October 1993) is a professional footballer who plays as a midfielder for League of Ireland First Division club Cork City.
+Sean Michael Murray (born 11 October 1993) is a professional footballer who plays as a midfielder for NIFL Premiership club Ballymena United.

 He progressed through the academy at Watford from the age of nine, and broke into the first-team in April 2011.
 He went on to make 85 first-team appearances for the club before being loaned to Wigan Athletic early in the 2015–16 season.
 He left Watford at the end of the season to join Swindon Town and then joined Colchester United in January 2017.
 He left Colchester in summer 2018 and joined Danish Superliga side Vejle Boldklub.
 In February 2019 he left Vejle Boldklub to sign for Irish side Dundalk.

 Murray has represented the Republic of Ireland at under-17, under-19 and under-21 levels.

 Club career

 Watford

 Born in Abbots Langley, Hertfordshire, Murray joined Watford's youth system in 2002, aged nine.
 Beginning in 2007, he studied at Harefield Academy as part of the initial intake where Watford's youth players are developed.
 Despite interest from Manchester City, Murray signed his first professional contract with Watford in July 2010, although due to Football Association regulations, it did not take effect until his 17th-birthday.
 He made his debut for the Hornets as a substitute in a Championship game against Queens Park Rangers at Vicarage Road on 30 April 2011, a 2–0 defeat for Watford.